 People may misjudge the risk in some situations.
 Make sure everyone knows the risk of each test system.
 Reward people who work safely.
 Don't reward unsafe behavior.

 Plan for Trouble

 Encourage people to take emergency response training.
 "ABC's" training (Airway, Breathing, Circulation) can be very helpful should someone receive a shock.
-Basic "First Aid" training is useful should someone become injured after being startled by high voltage.
+Basic "First Aid" training is useful should someone become injured after being startled/shocked by high voltage.

 Consider getting a "Home Defibrillator" along with a good First Aid kit to help with your emergency response.